bastibe/transplant/README.md

 * `value` for return values.
 * `error` if there was an error during execution.

-In addition to the regular JSON data types, _transplant_ uses a specially formatted JSON array for transmitting numerical matrices as binary data.
-A numerical 2x2 32-bit integer matrix containing `[[1, 2], [3, 4]]` would be encoded as
-`["__matrix__", "int32", [2, 2], "AQAAAAIAAAADAAAABAAAA==\n"]`, where
+In addition to the regular Msgpack/JSON data types, _transplant_ uses a specially formatted Msgpack/JSON array for transmitting numerical matrices as binary data.
+A numerical 2x2 32-bit integer matrix containing `[[1, 2], [3, 4]]` would be encoded as `["__matrix__", "int32", [2, 2], "AQAAAAIAAAADAAAABAAAA==\n"]`, where
 `"int32"` is the data type, `[2, 2]` is the matrix shape and the long string is the base64-encoded matrix content.
 This allows for efficient